 The default export format is JSON.
-You can change the export format to CSV by providing the -format option.
+You can change the export format to CSV by providing -format csv.

 Only values of the given modul are exported.
-This includes all fields of the module but no relations.
+By default, this includes all fields of the module (including foreign keys) but not the related objects.